Armor & Shields

 Bulky:

-Disadvantage on Dexterity (Stealth) checks due to the bulk and weight of the equipment.
+You have disadvantage on Dexterity (Stealth) checks due to the bulk and weight of the equipment.

 AC: 15 + Dex modifier (maximum of 2)